 The doors open and we are full

 With the support of 7,500 donors who had been donating to Covenant House Toronto, we took a leap of faith and opened our doors on September 22, 1997.
 The first night we were full (with just 12 beds) and we've been full ever since.
-In the first 10 years, we expanded our shelter twice (to 18 then 22 beds) and opened a 44 bed transitional living program, Rights of Passage (ROP).
+In the first 10 years, we expanded our shelter twice (to 18 then 22 beds) and opened our transitional living program, Rights of Passage (ROP).

 When we first opened, the young people we served were very similar to those seen at other Covenant House sites: the majority had either fled physical, emotional and/or sexual abuse or had been "kicked out" of the family home.
 For the most part these young people are under-educated and lag behind their peers in both social and emotional development.
 Marijuana and alcohol (crystal meth wasn't on the scene yet) were the drugs of choice and there was little awareness of "street kids" in Vancouver.

 During this past decade we have seen an explosion in the number of youth presenting with serious mental health and addictions issues.
 Likewise, we continue to identify an increase in the number of youth who have aged out of foster care (19 years old) and have no where to live and no source of income.
 Homelessness, and a lack of affordable housing, continues to be identified as major concerns by Vancouver residents.